 6.3 Financial Settlement and Payment of Management Fee .

 (a) Each month following the month in which the relevant Services were rendered, Energy Manager shall render to Owner a statement, which may be based on reasonable estimates if actuals are not available, setting forth in total for such month (i) the Fuel Costs and other costs, if any, for which Energy Manager may be due reimbursement under this Agreement, (ii) the Power Revenues, (iii) the O&M Costs, (iv) the Generation Margin, and (v) the Monthly Management Fee due Energy Manager.
 Energy Manager shall net all amounts due between Owner and Energy Manager and its Affiliates arising under the Implementation Agreements, Related Agreements, and from Other Transactions.
-On the [_______] day of each month (the “Settlement Date”), Energy Manager shall pay to Owner the net amounts owed to Owner under this Agreement and the transactions settled in connection therewith pertaining to the immediately preceding month, withholding for itself the Monthly Management Fee or the Monthly Fee Minimum, as the case may be; likewise, if the net amount results in a payment due Energy Manager, Owner shall remit such payment to Energy Manager on the Settlement Date.
+On the [twenty-fifth (25th)] day of each month (the “Settlement Date”), Energy Manager shall pay to Owner the net amounts owed to Owner under this Agreement and the transactions settled in connection therewith pertaining to the immediately preceding month, withholding for itself the Monthly Management Fee or the Monthly Fee Minimum, as the case may be; likewise, if the net amount results in a payment due Energy Manager, Owner shall remit such payment to Energy Manager on the Settlement Date.
 To the extent that payment for any transaction is due prior to the Settlement Date for any month, such amounts shall accrue interest, to the benefit of the Party due such amounts, at the Interest Rate provided herein.
 Upon the termination of this Agreement, the Parties shall continue to net all amounts due between Owner and Energy Manager arising under the Implementation Agreements.

 (b) Within thirty (30) days following the end of a Contract Year, Energy Manager shall deliver to Owner the Energy Manager’s calculation of the aggregate Generation Margin for that Contract Year (the “Generation Margin Reconciliation Statement”), and reflecting the Annual Fee Bonus due, if any, together with all supporting documentation.
 In the event that Owner does not dispute the Generation Margin Reconciliation Statement, then to the extent that the aggregate of the Generation Margin for that Contract Year produces an Annual Fee Bonus, then Energy Manager shall, on the next Settlement Date, withhold for its own account an amount sufficient to pay the Annual Fee Bonus.